ayberkcansever/mercury/README.md

 # How to use Mercury?

-It is enough to examine the demo project to have the knowledge but if it is so necessary let's deep dive to the code:
+It is enough to examine the demo project to have knowledge about Mercury but let's deep dive to the code a little bit:

-At the startup of the application it is enough to initialize Mercury with the appropriate configuration.
+At startup of your main application it is enough to initialize Mercury with the appropriate configuration.

 ```java
   MercuryConfig mercuryConfig = new MercuryConfig.MercuryConfigBuilder()